SoumyadityaNaskar/Global-STI-Health-Risk-Analysis/README.md

 Ranks all five global regions by their total incidence rate.
 Europe and Asia lead with 10.6M and 10.1M respectively, followed closely by Africa and the Americas.
 Oceania records the lowest incidence rate across all regions.

-### Treatment Coverage Trend

-Tracks the average treatment coverage percentage year over year from 2015 to 2025.
-Coverage has remained largely stagnant at approximately 71% throughout the entire decade, highlighting a persistent and unresolved gap in global healthcare delivery.

 ---

 ### Key Findings from the Dashboard